Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_0/2_variables.md

 var lastName = "deBoisblanc";
 ```

 Just like with numbers, we can use the "+" operator on strings.
-In this case, the operator *concatenates* the strings.
+In this case, the addition operator *concatenates* the strings.

 ```javascript
 var firstName = "Jenna";